Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models

 $\textup{\benchname}$'s main goal is to assess the effectiveness of Instruction-Tuning Large Visual Language Models (IT-LVLM) in fundamental computer vision tasks, while simultaneously evaluating if the responses have an effective visual grounding.
-In practice, we design an evaluation scheme that prompts the IT-LVLM with a set of predefined language queries.
+In practice, we design an evaluation scheme that queries the IT-LVLM with a set of predefined language questions.
 Then, we parse the text responses, transforming the natural language output into a suitable prediction format for each task.
-This prompting and prediction parsing scheme enables us to evaluate the performance of the IT-LVLM using standard image evaluation metrics, such as accuracy, precision, recall, and F1 metrics.
-Across all tasks, $\textup{\benchname}$ contains a total of 279.945 unique image-question pairs.
-Table \ref{tab:stadistics} outlines the sizes of the prompt set and the image data for all the selected tasks.
+This scheme enables us to measure the performance of the IT-LVLM using standard image evaluation metrics, such as accuracy, precision, recall, and F1 metrics.
+Across all tasks, $\textup{\benchname}$ contains a total of 300,664 unique image-question pairs.
+Table \ref{tab:stadistics} outlines the sizes of the query set and the image data for all the selected tasks.

-\paragraph{Notation \& Definitions.} A pre-trained IT-LVLM ($h$) takes as input an image ($i$) and a language prompt ($p$), producing a language response ($r$).
-Formally: $r = h(f(i, \theta_f), g(p, \theta_g), \theta_h)$, where $f$ is an image encoder with parameter set $\theta_f$, $g$ is a language encoder with parameter set $\theta_g$, and $\theta_h$ are IT-LVLM specific parameters that integrate the two modalities.
-In $\textup{\benchname}$, we define a prompt set ($P$) where $p \in P$ and transform the open set output $r$ into a set $r' \in K $ where $K$ can be directly matched to the closed-set ground truth of fundamental computer vision tasks.
+\paragraph{Notation \& Definitions.} A pre-trained IT-LVLM ($h$) takes as input an image ($i$) and a language query ($l$), producing a language response ($r$).
+Formally: $r = h(f(i, \theta_f), g(l, \theta_g), \theta_h)$, where $f$ is an image encoder with parameters $\theta_f$, $g$ is a language encoder with parameters $\theta_g$, and $\theta_h$ are IT-LVLM parameters that connect the two modalities.
+In $\textup{\benchname}$, we define a fixed language query set ($L$), where $l \in L$, and transform the open set output $r$ into a set $r' \in K $ where $K$ can be directly matched to the closed-set ground truth of fundamental computer vision tasks.

 \paragraph{Datasets and Tasks.} We focus our study on three core computer vision tasks: \textbf{(i)} Object Recognition, \textbf{(ii)} Object Relationship Understanding, and \textbf{(iii)} Object Counting.
 The primary source of data for our Benchmark is the validation set of MS-COCO, where we can directly evaluate the Object recognition and instance counting.
-For the Reasoning Task, we resort to the labels provided on the validation set of Visual Genome \cite{krishna2017visual}.
+For the Reasoning Task, we resort to the labels provided on the validation set of Visual Genome \citep{krishna2017visual}.